awslabs/sockeye/tutorials/constraints/README.md

     echo -e "This is a test .\tconstraint\tmulti@@ word const@@ raint" \
       | python3 -m sockeye.lexical_constraints

-The script creates a Python object with the constraints encoded as follows (except on one line):
+The script creates a Python object with the constraints encoded as follows:

-    { 'text': 'This is a test .',
-      'constraints': ['constr@@ aint',
-                      'multi@@ word constr@@ aint'] }
+    { 'text': 'This is a test .', 'constraints': ['constr@@ aint', 'multi@@ word constr@@ aint'] }

 You can pass the output of this to Sockeye.
-Make sure that you specify `--json-input` so that Sockeye knows to parse the input (without that flag, it will treat the JSON input as a regular sentence).
+Make sure that you (a) the JSON object is on a *single line* and (b) you pass `--json-input` to Sockeye, so that it knows to parse the input (without that flag, it will treat the JSON input as a regular sentence).
 We also recommend that you increase the beam a little bit and enable beam pruning:

     echo -e "This is a test .\tconstraint\tmultiword constraint" \
       | python3 -m sockeye.lexical_constraints \